Bellevue Downtown Ice Rink

 Located in the Renton Highlands, Sno-King Ice Arena is a year-round, indoor ice-skating facility that offers two separate ice surfaces.
 In addition to public skating hours, this rink hosts broomball, figure skating, hockey, lessons series and summer camps.
 There is a café and game room for family members who don’t want to skate.
 There is also a skate shop on site.
 Walkers are available for rent.

 This outpost of Sno-King offers the same wide range of ice sports as the rinks in Kirkland and Renton.
 In addition to public skating, there are learn-to-skate programs focused on both figure skating and hockey skating, youth hockey lessons, leagues and camps, and adult hockey, too.

 This rink offers all kinds of fun on the ice, including public skating, learn-to-skate programs, youth hockey, stick-and-puck sessions and more.
 This spot also offers other sports programs, with rentable batting cages, and hosts birthday parties.

 This Tacoma ice rink boasts an NHL-regulation ice surface and offers all kinds of programs, including public skate sessions, hockey, figure skating, broomball and lots more.
 This rink also has something no other rink offers: ice bumper cars!

-Centrally located in downtown Everett, the community ice skating rink is just one of the facilities at Angel of the Winds, which hosts Silvertips hockey games, concerts and more.
+Centrally located in downtown Everett, the community ice skating rink is just one of the facilities at Angel of the Winds.
+This spot hosts Silvertips hockey games, concerts and more.
 Street parking can be tricky, but there are plenty of garages.
 In addition to frequent public skating sessions, junior hockey and learn-to-skate programs are available.

-Editor's note: Writers Gemma Alexander, Tiffany Doerr Guerzon and Nikki McCoy, along with ParentMap staff, all contributed to this article, which was originally published many years ago and updated most recently for 2021.
+Editor’s note: Writers Gemma Alexander, Tiffany Doerr Guerzon and Nikki McCoy, along with ParentMap staff, all contributed to this article, which was originally published many years ago and updated with current info for 2023.